Jeff Cook, PhD

 What Sets Us Apart?

-- Practicum can be done on site at our own Denver Counseling Center
+- Gain clinical experience to fulfill requirements for licensure with a practicum on site at our own Denver Counseling Center

 - Denver Seminary was the first Seminary with a CACREP Accredited Counseling Program